How to Change Texas LLC Address | A Step-by-Step Guide

 • Articles of Domestication: The filing fee for Articles of Domestication with the Texas Secretary of State is $300.00 for conversion.

-• Dissolving your Texas LLC: The fee for filing the Texas Articles of Dissolution with the Texas Secretary of State is $40.
+• Dissolution of Texas LLC: The fee for filing the Texas Articles of Dissolution with the Texas Secretary of State is $40.

 Confirm the Change